-Semester 2, Pure, Advanced Prerequisite: 9 credit points of Junior Mathematics (advanced level or Credit at normal level)

-including (MATH1902 or Credit in MATH1002).
+Semester 2, Pure, Advanced Prerequisite: 9 credit points of Junior Mathematics (advanced level or Credit at normal level) including (MATH1902 or Credit in MATH1002).
 Prohibition: May not be counted with MATH2908 or MATH2918 or MATH2008.
+Classes: 3 lectures, 1 tutorial and 1 practice class per week.
 Assessment: One 2 hr exam, assignments.